EPCCed/2026-07-27-Fortran-inter/_episodes/14-interoperability-with-c.md

 ### Exerise (10 minutes)

+> ## Calling Fortran from C
+>
-Check you can construct a working example based on the above outline.
+> Check you can construct a working example based on the above outline.
-Initialise some sample values and check you can recover the values in the Fortran subroutine.
+> Initialise some sample values and check you can recover the values in
+> the Fortran subroutine.
+>

-Try using either the C or the Fortran compiler to perform the link stage.
+> Try using either the C or the Fortran compiler to perform the link stage.
+{: .challenge}

 {% include links.md %}